oopanuga/oopanuga.github.io/_posts/2015-04-14-Opinionated-People.md

 ### What about me?

 Of course, I´m an opinionated guy, I can be really stubborn sometimes.
 Why am I writing this post?
 Because I´m opinionated.
+When I like something I talk so much about it that I can be even irritating.
+I need to stop myself from being overwhelming with the stuff.

 But I try to listen to other people´s points.
 In my opinion that´s the only way to learn and grow.
 I really like modest people that listen, when you are talking to them you can see in their eyes that they are paying attention.
 Modest people that when you talk to them you notice how many things they know.

+We really need talented modest people that listen.

 In the UK they have an expression: